ivancheban/bitcoin-price/README.md

 ## Contributing

 Contributions to improve the code or add new features are welcome.
-Please read the CONTRIBUTING.md file for details on our code of conduct and the process for submitting pull requests.
+Submit pull requests.

 ## License